3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/ruby/intro-to-ruby.md

 ## Intro   (10/10)

-Ruby is a server-side scripting language written on top of C.
+Ruby is a server-side, Object Oriented, scripting language written on top of C.

 It was written by Yukihiro "Matz" Matsumoto, in 1995, who now works as the lead Ruby architect at Heroku.